TheChance101/beep-beep/README.md

+# beep-beep

+We are at https://www.linkedin.com/company/thechance101/ mentorship starting the journey of building the largest full-stack open-source Kotlin project

+## About the project

+It is essentially a platform designed for food delivery and taxi ordering, intended to demonstrate the capabilities of Kotlin.
+Using beep beep as a project name describes how fast you can build with Kotlin, and if it was a real service it should be fast also 😅

+## Project components

+* End User app (Built with Compose Multiplatform to serve both Android and iOS).
+* Restaurant Management app (Built with Compose Multiplatform to serve both Android and iOS, supporting iPad and Android tablets).
+* Taxi Driver app (Built with Compose Multiplatform to serve both Android and iOS).
+* Food Delivery app (Built with Compose Multiplatform to serve both Android and iOS).
+* Dashboard app (Built with Compose Multiplatform to run directly from your desktop, Mac, Linux, and Windows).
+* Support app (Built with Compose Multiplatform to run directly from your desktop, Mac, Linux, and Windows).

 * Identity Service (A microservice written in Kotlin using Ktor framework).
 * Restaurant Service (A microservice written in Kotlin using Ktor framework).
 * Taxi Service (A microservice written in Kotlin using Ktor framework).